IfranAlamBishal/custom-section-file-upload-with-product/README.md

 # ⚠️ Troubleshooting

-Files not attaching to the order?
+- Files not attaching to the order?
 → Ensure the section is placed on a product page with a valid Add to Cart form.

-Cart drawer not updating?
+- Cart drawer not updating?
 → Your theme must listen for cart:updated or cart:refresh events (already handled for most modern themes).

-Images not previewing?
+- Images not previewing?
 → Only image MIME types (image/*) generate previews.
 Other formats will show a document icon.

-Button not working?
+- Button not working?
 → Ensure no conflicting custom scripts override the product form submit behavior.

 # ✅ Summary

-The Custom File Upload Section provides a clean, professional, and reliable way to collect customer files during the add-to-cart process — without third-party apps.
+The Custom File Upload Section provides a clean, professional, and reliable way to collect customer files during the add-to-cart process, without third-party apps.

 It improves order accuracy, reduces back-and-forth communication, and is fully customizable from the Shopify Theme Editor.